luc-leonard/homepage/homepage/content/about.md

 ## https://sound-visualizer.projects.luc-leonard.fr/

-It was originally a pretext to learn DSP and website.
+It was originally a pretext to learn DSP and front-end programming.
+It lead me to learn machine learning, so I could do ssome advanced stuff, like track splitting.

 ## Machine learning
 I'am also playing with machine learning.
 I just build a toy classifier for IMDB reviews: